 In 2015, Colette joined The Cold Reading Series as part of the year-round production team who are responsible for running Vancouver's longest running live script-reading event under the artistic direction of Lori Triolo.
 As a script-reader and co-producer, Colette works with CRS team to provide opportunities to established and emerging creative artists and storytellers.

-The founder of Story Envelope Media, an indie media company that creates soulful online videos for small businesses, Colette is also working on a feature film which will go into production in 2017.
+The founder of Story Envelope Media, an indie media company that creates soulful online videos for small businesses, Colette is also working on a short narrative film which will go into production in 2017, and a feature set to shoot in 2018.

 "With an entirely bare stage behind her, Nichol creates complicated scenarios using just her body, and her grace and sensibility in her movements is quite impressive.
 As the story delves into her family history, her character goes beyond the stereotype of the vain, narcissistic actress and delivers some surprising sentiments and thoughts on existence."